chwarr/grpc-issue-18100/README.md

 # Failure to start a Server leaves some ports in zombie state

-This repository demonstrates gRPC C# [issue #18100][18100], "Failure to start a Server leaves some ports in zombie state".
+This repository demonstrated gRPC C# [issue #18100][18100], "Failure to start a Server leaves some ports in zombie state".
+As of gRPC C# 2.32.0, this issue has been fixed.

+As of September 14, 2020, this repository is archived.

 ## What version of gRPC and what language are you using?